anoop53626/bholebackend/Readme.md

 * Write an article on Hashnote covering topics like aggregate pipeline
 * HTTP methods:  status codes and advanced data structure in aggregate pipelines.

+* fork
+* github host

+# Aggregate pipeline important points:
+* Aggregation pipelines run with the db.collection.aggregate() method do not modify documents in a collection, unless the pipeline contains a $merge or $out stage.
+* The same stage can appear multiple times in the pipeline with these stage exceptions: $out, $merge, and $geoNear.

+* use the $accumulator and $function aggregation operators to define custom aggregation expressions in JavaScript.
+*